 This is simply wrong.
 Taking a percentage of median income as the threshold means that giving money to those on the lowest incomes (those below the median income point) will not in itself raise the threshold; this makes it possible, in principle, to lift households above the 60 per cent threshold without affecting the median point.

-In both these ‘solutions’ the spread of income across the bottom three deciles has been compacted.
+In both these cases the spread of income across the bottom three deciles would be compacted.
 You could find other solutions that allowed for more differentiation at the bottom by redistributing more income from the top.

 When using income to measure poverty, other decisions have to be made on whose income is being compared, what you count as income and how you compare between different people in different circumstances.